emacsmirror/secretaria/README.md

 # Features

 - Reminders
-  - All tasks scheduled or that have a deadline set to "today", but have no time of the day specified.
+  - All tasks scheduled or that have a deadline set to "today" with an unspecified time of day.
   - The current clocked task, every N minutes (10 by default).
   - In case of Emacs crashing, the task clocked in at the moment so you don't forget about fixing that.